DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Functional-Requirements.md

 - In order to prevent have to update the entire package at the start of each new academic year Project Level parameters **MUST** be used so that they can easily be altered
 - As there is a slight chance that another Faculty will want a similar DB and variables and other names object should clearly indicate by a prefix (*"Dent"*) that they are Faculty specific
 - At the same time should prefer Project params to Package variables as these can sometimes be ineffective due to accidental name collisions etc..
-- Queries sent to the Oracle DB will have a plain text, non-variable containing, version in the data flow ADO .NET Data sources so that data flows and OLE DB Destinations (SQL Server) can be setup .
-This will be
+- Queries sent to the Oracle DB will have a plain text, non-variable containing, version in the data flow ADO .NET Data sources so that data flows and OLE DB Destinations (SQL Server) can be setup.
+These will be replaced at runtime using the "Expressions" property of the data flow containing them